-The main IT systems, databases and performance management tools used by the service to perform and support the verification function including electronic workflow are Uniform, IDOX DMS, Enterprise and Microsoft Access.
+The main IT systems, databases and performance management tools used by the service to perform and support the verification function including electronic workflow are Idox Uniform with Enterprise, Idox DMS and Microsoft Access.
 These systems help improve our performance and efficiency and reflect our commitment to digitalisation and eBuilding Standards.
+This approach has enabled us to introduce the rapid changes that were required to enable our teams to work effectively from home during the COVID-19 crisis.
 Staff guidance and procedural documents continue to be migrated to Electronic Process Models.